devacom/mounzil/README.md

 # mounzil

 ### **About**
-Mounzil is a download manager based on Persepolis which is a graphical user interface of[Aria2](https://github.com/aria2/aria2.
+Mounzil is a download manager based on Persepolis which is a graphical user interface of [Aria2](https://github.com/aria2/aria2).

 ### **Features**